GSA/challenges-and-prizes/_challenges/1066-faa-challenge-smart-airport-student-challenge.md

 ### Prizes
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>Finalists teams will be invited to demonstrate their concepts at the FAA William J. Hughes Technical Center (FAA Technical Center) and at a technical symposium in Atlantic City, New Jersey in May of 2020.
+<p>Finalist teams will be invited to demonstrate their concepts at the FAA William J. Hughes Technical Center (FAA Technical Center) and at a technical symposium in Atlantic City, New Jersey in May of 2020.
 A stipend of up to $6,000 will be awarded to each of the three finalist teams to help offset the cost of traveling to New Jersey to demonstrate their concepts.</p>
 <p>Student participants of each finalist team will receive certificates.
-Finalists teams will also be invited to an awards ceremony where a $25,000 prize will be presented to the lead university of the winning team.</p>
+Finalist teams will also be invited to an awards ceremony where a $25,000 prize will be presented to the lead university of the winning team.</p>

 <!-- Rules start -->
 ### Rules